andy26666/major-project/proposal.md

     - appearance
     - motion(like walk, run, jump, attack)
     - at least one weapon
-- minimap
-    - Display the location and player's current

 - background music and sound fx
 - background image